 Personally, I will avoid commercial property under construction as the risk is higher.

-Sometimes when projects stall, or there are delays in completion and issuing the Occupation of Fitness, buyers still have to continue to service their loans.
+Sometimes, when projects stall, or there are delays in completion and issuing the Occupation of Fitness, buyers still have to continue serving their loans.

 My other takeaway is not to buy a commercial property that is part of a residential complex.

-Shop lots may appear to be very lucrative as there seems to be a “ready market” for businesses.
+Shop lots may appear very lucrative as there seems to be a “ready market” for businesses.